 - There is no approved product from which to compound the needed preparation.

-For food animals, the AVMA recognizes specific circumstances wherein bulk compounds might be medically necessary, specifically poison antidotes and compounds for euthanasia or depopulation that are not approved or commercially available.
+For food animals, AVMA recognizes specific circumstances where compounding from bulk drug substances might be medically necessary.
+Specifically, poison antidotes, compounds for euthanasia or depopulation, or for sedation and anesthesia may be needed that are not approved or commercially available.

-Otherwise the AVMA believes drugs should be compounded only from FDA-approved drugs to fulfill the regulations written to implement the Animal Medicinal Drug Use Clarification Act (AMDUCA).
+Otherwise, drugs should be compounded only from FDA-approved, conditionally approved, or indexed drugs to fulfill the regulations written to implement the Animal Medicinal Drug Use Clarification Act (AMDUCA).